 The type of guitar pick that you’re using, in addition to the condition of the pick, can also be a factor in string breakage.
 If you’re playing with particularly heavy picks, especially if they’ve been worn down to a sharp edge, you could be damaging your strings with every pluck or strum.
 Be sure to occasionally check the condition of your picks; much the same way you don’t want to drive a car with a flat tire, playing a guitar with a pick that’s worn out could result in unwanted trouble.
 Ernie Ball offers a variety of different guitar picks to keep your playing fresh.

 Properly stretching a new set of strings is a good idea not only to ensure tuning stability, it also helps your strings settle into their nut and saddle slots properly.
 This in turn cuts down on the likelihood that your strings will break due to friction or a sharp edge.

 Keep in mind, more is not always better when it comes to string stretching.
 The goal is to stretch your strings enough so that they settle to pitch, but overshooting can cause strings to actually break or sound dull more quickly.

 Though no set of strings can last forever, you’ll be able to maximize the mileage you get out of each set by following these steps.
-You can also try a set of our new PARADIGM strings, the most advanced guitar strings ever created.
-If they break or rust within 90 days of purchase, we’ll replace them for free!
-Available for pre-order now.
+You can also try a set of our Paradigm strings, which features our Everlast nanotreatment with breakthrough plasma enhanced wrap wire — providing added corrosion resistance and reduced accumulation of tone-robbing buildup and debris.
+Find your pack here.